Who is the owner of Etisalat India | Wiki

 Details of the Company

-In 1991, the company got the federal law support to extend the wired and wireless service internationally outside UAE.
-The headquarters, located in Abu Dhabi.
-The company launched their GSM services in India under the name cherry mobile services at Delhi.
-In fact, their inaugural offer provided 50 minutes free call and 50 free SMS for the first 60 days.
-After 2010, the company faced problem in securing shares in Chennai for their services due to 2G scam.
+In 1991, the company got federal law support to extend the wired and wireless service internationally outside UAE.
+The headquarters is located in Abu Dhabi.
+The company launched its GSM services in India under the name cherry mobile services in Delhi.
+In fact, their inaugural offer provided 50 minutes of free calls and 50 free SMS for the first 60 days.
+After 2010, the company faced problems in securing shares in Chennai for their services due to the 2G scam.
 Later, in 2012, they dropped their plan of extending in India.
-It issued the notice to its subscribers, giving them 30 days to change opera owing to Supreme court post-cancellation file.
+It issued the notice to its subscribers, giving them 30 days to change opera owing to the Supreme court post-cancellation file.
 Further, it raised objections to expansion in Pakistan.

 By the same token, Etisalat is a major investor in Thuraya (34.5%), a satellite geo-mobile communication systems provider.